regen-network/gocuke/README.md

 ### Doc Strings and Data Tables

-`gocuke.DocString` or `gocuke.DataTable` should be used as the last argument in a step definition if the step uses a doc string or data table.
+`gocuke.DocString` or `gocuke.DataTable` should be used as the last argument in a step definition if the step uses a doc string or data table. `gocuke.DataTable` provides useful helper methods for working with data tables.

-### Special Step Arguments
+### Special Step Argument Types

 The following special argument types are supported:
 * `gocuke.TestingT`